First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Tuning Strategy and Campaign Overview

 \section{Tuning Strategy and Campaign Overview}

-The deployment of ML control in Injector~2 was carefully planned to balance safety, diagnostic coverage, and systematic exploration of machine behavior.
+The deployment of RL control in Injector~2 was carefully planned to balance safety, diagnostic coverage, and systematic exploration of machine behavior.
 A beam current of 20~µA was selected as the reference for training, providing reliable phase measurements at sufficiently low beam power to minimize activation risks in case of instability.
 At this current, the beam size remained small enough to allow wide action exploration, yet the signal quality was adequate to meaningfully characterize losses and phase shifts.

 The tuning strategy was organized around two classes of actuators.
-The main coil power supply current for the magnetic filed (AIHS) and the voltage of resonator 3 (CI3V) were identified as the dominant parameters controlling global beam conditions, specifically the radial trajectory and the extraction energy.
+The main coil power supply current for the magnetic field (AIHS) and the voltage of resonator 3 (CI3V) were identified as the dominant parameters controlling global beam conditions, specifically the radial trajectory and the extraction energy.
 Both were included in the RL action space, but their operational boundaries were carefully determined in advance by manual scans to ensure sufficient headroom before interlocks.
 All twelve remaining trim coils were also available to the RL agent, primarily to compensate for local phase deviations.
 Reward shaping was employed to discourage excessive trim coil usage, ensuring that corrections reflected genuine improvements in global conditions rather than overcompensation.

-The campaign itself targeted five distinct machine configurations, each corresponding to a specific turn number, adjusted by varying the peak voltages of resonators~2 and~4.
+The campaign targeted five distinct machine configurations, each corresponding to a different total number of revolutions required for the beam to reach the extraction energy (72, 73, 74, 89, and 60 turns).
+These operating points were obtained by varying the peak voltages of resonators 2 and 4, thereby changing the energy gain per turn and consequently the total number of turns to extraction.
 The corresponding resonator settings are summarized in Table~\ref{tab:resonator_setup}.
 These configurations were deliberately selected to span the three operational scenarios of Injector~2: nominal operation with four resonators, reduced operation with three resonators, and a degraded mode with only two resonators.
-This allowed us to systematically investigate how the ML agent adapts its tuning strategy under both nominal and failure-like conditions.
+This allowed us to systematically investigate how the RL agent adapts its tuning strategy under both nominal and failure-like conditions.